Shlomo Goren: Military career

-Goren's career was characterized by a commitment to the Religious Zionist values of his youth.
-He volunteered for the Haganah in 1936, and served as a chaplain for the Jerusalem area during the 1948 War of Independence, during which he tested for and qualified as an IDF paratrooper.
-Goren was a Chaplain of the Carmeli Brigade during the war.
-Immediately after the War of Independence, he engaged, often at great personal risk, in the collecting of the bodies and giving proper burial to soldiers whose remains had been left in the field.
-He strongly opposed the idea of separate religious and secular units and worked for the integration of all soldiers in united army units.
-He was the most prominent halakhist involved in rulings for religious soldiers regarding their army service.
-Goren was eventually promoted to the rank of Brigadier-General.
+Goren's military career as an Orthodox Jew was characterized by a commitment to the Religious Zionist values of his youth.
+He volunteered for the Haganah in 1936, and served as a chaplain for the Jerusalem area following the outbreak of the 1948 Arab–Israeli War, during which he tested for and qualified as an IDF paratrooper.
+Goren was also a chaplain of the Carmeli Brigade at this time.
+Immediately after the war, he engaged, often at great personal risk, in collecting the bodies of deceased soldiers to give them a proper burial.
+He strongly opposed the idea of separated religious and secular military units and worked for the integration of all IDF soldiers in the same units.
+He was the most prominent halakhic authority involved in rulings for religious soldiers regarding their military service.
+Goren was eventually promoted to the rank of brigadier-general.

-Following the establishment of the State of Israel, Goren was appointed Chief Rabbi of the Military Rabbinate of the IDF with the rank of Major-General, a position he held until 1968.
-Rabbi Goren used the opportunity to help establish and organize the military chaplaincy's framework, streamlining processes to get soldiers accommodations for kosher food and prayer services.
-Goren personally wrote a new prayerbook to accommodate the different prayer styles used by various ethnic groups serving in the army.
+Following Israel's independence, Goren was appointed as the head of the IDF's Military Rabbinate with the rank of major-general, a position he held until 1968.
+He used the opportunity to help establish and organize the military chaplaincy's framework, streamlining processes to get soldiers accommodations for kosher food and prayer services.
+Goren personally wrote a new prayerbook to accommodate the different prayer styles used by various Jewish ethnic subgroups serving in the IDF.

-Goren also served in the 1956 Suez Crisis and the 1967 Six-Day War, where he was promoted to a full General.
-Goren was on hand during the conquest of East Jerusalem on 7 June 1967, where he gave a prayer of thanksgiving broadcast live to the entire country.
-Shortly afterward Goren, blowing a shofar and carrying a Torah scroll, held the first Jewish prayer session at the Western Wall since 1948.
-The event was one of the defining moments of the war, and several photographs of Goren, surrounded by soldiers in prayer, have since become famous around the world and particularly in Israel.
-The most famous photograph shows Goren blowing the shofar against the background of the Western Wall.
+Goren served in the Suez Crisis of 1956 and the Six-Day War of 1967, following which he was promoted to the rank of general.
+On 7 June 1967, when Israeli troops captured East Jerusalem from Jordanian control, Goren gave a prayer of thanksgiving, which was broadcast live to the entire country.
+Shortly afterwards, blowing a shofar and carrying a Torah scroll, he held the first Jewish prayer session at the Western Wall since 1948.
+The event was one of the defining moments of the Arab–Israeli conflict, and several photographs of Goren surrounded by soldiers in prayer have since become famous among Jews in Israel and worldwide.
+The most famous of these photographs shows Goren blowing the shofar against the background of the Western Wall.

-Controversy
+Controversies

-Goren attracted many admirers through his passion for Religious Zionism and his combining Zionist activism with a commitment to Judaism and Jewish scholarship.
+Goren attracted many admirers through his passion for Religious Zionism and his combining of Zionist activism with a commitment to Judaism and Jewish scholarship.
 However, his uncompromising personality later resulted in him becoming a polarizing and controversial figure in Israeli politics.
-Goren called the vehement attacks on him a "moral and religious scandal."
+Goren called the vehement attacks against him a "moral and religious scandal".